A*+BFHS: A Hybrid Heuristic Search Algorithm: Experimental Results and Analysis

 \subsection{Calling BFHS on Nodes at Multiple Depths}

 Comparing the two A*+BFHS versions, each has its pros and cons.
-For duplicate detection, A*+BFHS (4) had fewer duplicate nodes on all instances.
+A*+BFHS (4) always generated fewer duplicate nodes.
 Comparing the number of nodes generated in the previous iterations, A*+BFHS ($\infty$) generated at least twice as many nodes on 7 instances.
-For early termination, A*+BFHS ($\infty$) generated significantly fewer nodes in the last iteration than A*+BFHS (4) on 22 instances.
-However, the number of nodes generated in the last iteration of A*+BFHS is usually only a small portion of the total nodes generated, so the significant difference in the last iteration is not very important.
-For memory, A*+BFHS (4) had a higher maximum number of stored nodes than A*+BFHS ($\infty$) on almost all instances.
-However, the difference is usually small and never more than a factor of two.
-For the running time, the difference is usually less than 50\%.
-Compared to A*+BFHS ($\infty$), A*+BFHS (4) was faster by a factor of 3 on logistics00 15-1, 2.5 on rovers 09 and 11, 4.6 on termes18 05, 3.9 on tpp 11, and never 30\% slower.
+A*+BFHS ($\infty$) generated significantly fewer nodes in the last iteration than A*+BFHS (4) on 22 instances.
+However, the number of nodes generated in the last iteration of A*+BFHS is usually only a small portion of the total nodes generated, so the large difference in the last iteration is not very important.
+A*+BFHS (4) stored a larger maximum number of nodes than A*+BFHS ($\infty$) on almost all instances.
+However, the difference was usually small and never more than a factor of two.
+For the running time, the difference was usually less than 50\%.
+Compared to A*+BFHS ($\infty$), A*+BFHS (4) was faster by a factor of 3 on \textit{logistics00} 15-1, 2.5 on \textit{rovers} 09 and 11, 4.6 on \textit{termes18} 05, 3.9 on \textit{tpp} 11, and never more than 30\% slower.

 In general, making each call to BFHS on frontier nodes at multiple depths increases both the memory usage and the number of nodes generated in the last iteration, but reduces the number of duplicate nodes and hence is often faster.
 Considering the memory and time trade-off, given a new problem, we recommend making each call to BFHS on frontier nodes at multiple depths.
-So far, we have only tested limiting BFHS to four calls in each iteration.
+However, if we limit the number of calls to BFHS in each iteration to one, then A*+BFHS (1) will generate about the same number of nodes as BFIDA*, and early termination is no longer possible.
+Therefore, at least two calls should be used.
+So far, we have only limited BFHS to four calls in each iteration.
 Determining the optimal number of calls to BFHS is a subject for future work.